North Island kōkako: Threats and conservation

-In the early 1900s the North Island kōkako was common in forests throughout the North Island and its offshore islands.
-The primary causes of its decline were forest clearance by settlers and the introduction of predators such as rats, stoats and possums.
+In the early 1900s, the North Island kōkako was common in forests throughout the North Island and its offshore islands.
+Its decline was primarily accelerated by settlers clearing forests and the introduction of predators such as rats, stoats, and possums.

 Unlike many of New Zealand's most vulnerable birds, kōkako survive in low numbers in several North Island native forests.
-However, research has shown that female kōkako are particularly at risk of predation as they carry out all incubation and brooding throughout a prolonged (50-day) nesting period.
-Years of such predation have resulted in populations that are predominantly male, with consequent low productivity rates.
+However, research has shown that female kōkako are at higher risk of predation, as they carry out all incubation and brooding throughout a prolonged (50-day) nesting period.
+Years of such predation have resulted in populations that are predominantly male, with consequently low productivity rates.

-Government-funded pest control programmes, and captive breeding programmes are critical to helping maintain population numbers on the mainland.
-A "research by management" approach has demonstrated that the kōkako decline can be reversed and populations maintained in mainland forests by innovative management of their habitat.
+Government-funded pest control and captive breeding programs are critical to maintaining population numbers on the mainland.
+A "research by management" approach has demonstrated that the kōkako decline can be reversed, and populations maintained in mainland forests by habitat management.
 Current research aims to increase management efficiency to ensure long-term kōkako survival.
-The use of biodegradable 1080 poison has been particularly beneficial in reversing population decline.
-For example, between 1991 and 1999 the breeding population of kōkako increased tenfold in Mapara Wildlife Reserve (Waikato) thanks to a series of four aerial 1080 operations.
-A population of kōkako has also been re-established at the Otanewainuku Forest in the Bay of Plenty.
+The use of biodegradable 1080 poison has been particularly beneficial in reversing population decline by reducing the number of predators.
+For example, between 1991 and 1999, the breeding population of kōkako increased tenfold in Mapara Wildlife Reserve (Waikato) owing to a series of four aerial 1080 operations.
+A population of kōkako has also been reestablished at the Otanewainuku Forest in the Bay of Plenty.
 New populations are also being established through releases on predator-free offshore islands.

-As a result, conservationists are hopeful for the species' long-term survival.
-As of 2022, the IUCN no longer considers the kōkako to be threatened and has been moved to the designation of Least Concern, although the species is still heavily dependent on conservation efforts.
-It is still considered a threatened species by New Zealand authorities, however.
+With the implementation of such methods, conservationists are hopeful that the species will endure.
+The IUCN no longer considers the kōkako threatened as of 2022, and now designates the species as one of Least Concern.
+However, as its survival is heavily dependent on conservation efforts, New Zealand authorities believe that it could still be at risk.